linuxserver/docker-manyfold/README.md

 ## Application Setup

-This container *requires* separate postgres and redis instances to run.
+This container *requires* a separate Redis/Valkey instance to run.
+Sqlite is supported but we recommend an external postgresql database for better performance.

 To generate keys for `SECRET_KEY_BASE` run `docker run --rm -it --entrypoint /bin/bash lscr.io/linuxserver/manyfold:latest generate-secret` once for each.